Cec-Krem/BlockDisplayEditor/README.md

 Sneaking reverses the process of tools, except for the rotation reset, clone, drag, lock and deletion tool.
 - Move (X,Y,Z) : works as if you were teleporting the block display 1 pixel away in the given axis (1/16 of a block).
 - Rotation (X,Y,Z) : rotates the block display according to the given axis.
 The use of quaternions prevents gimbal locks, but can feel unusual to new quaternions users.
-- Scale (X,Y,Z) : changes the scale of the block display in the given axis.
+- Scale (X,Y,Z,All) : changes the scale of the block display in the given axis.
 Max size is 5 and minimum is -5 (yes, reversed blocks work).
 Changes half a pixel by half a pixel (1/32 of a block).
 - Brightness (Block, Sky) : changes the brightness of the block display, between 0 and 15 for each type of light.
 - Move (X,Y,Z) (Double Precision) : same as the Move tool but teleports the block displays 1/32 of a block (0.5 pixel) away in the given axis.
 - Reset Rotation : self-explanatory, in case you want to reset the rotation.